jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

     SCHEMA_REGISTRY_URL, BOOTSTRAP_SERVERS, INPUT_DATA_PATH, KAFKA_TOPIC
 ```

-There will also be a delivery report function:
+There will also be a delivery report function that will be called every time we try to deliver a message:

 ```python
 def delivery_report(err, msg):